Start exploring the world of paediatrics

 Once you’ve graduated, UK qualified doctors complete a Foundation Programme, which is normally two years.
 During their second year of foundation school, doctors can apply for their choice of specialty training, such as paediatrics.
 We've got more information especially for foundation doctors.

-You can start reading our guidance for applying to Level 1 paediatric specialty training.
-Also check out our introducing paediatric training page, first published in October 2021, to find out about the training pathway and the options.
+You can start reading our guidance for applying to ST1 paediatric specialty training.
+Also check out our introducing paediatric training page to find out about the training pathway and the options.
 These can help you start thinking what you can bring to the application process, including the interview, that will demonstrate your interest and understand of paediatrics.